theawesomecoder61/createShape.js/README.md

 ## What does it do?
 It can create:
+- canvases
 - lines
 - rectangles
 - circles
 - semicircles
 - and more!

-for you without any knowledge of the HTML5 canvas.
-It can also create a canvas for you, if you're that lazy, like I am. :)
+for you without any knowledge of the HTML5 canvas. :)

 ## jQuery?
 Nope, no dependencies, no worries.
 All [vanilla](http://www.gianninewyork.com/assets/images/product-Vanilla.jpg) Javascript.
 See what I did there?